cecid/hermes-docs/docs/source/quickstart.rst

       java -version

-   If above command fail to run, please try to set environment variable :envvar:`JAVA_HOME` to the directory where Java is installed.
+   If the above command fails to run, please try to set environment variable :envvar:`JAVA_HOME` to the directory where Java is installed.
 On Ubuntu, you may use the following command to locate the Java home directory, e.g., :file:`/usr/lib/jvm/java-8-openjdk-amd64`.

    .. code-block:: sh